 Making an informed decision about any kind of financial planning is good for everyone, but when it comes to individuals with intellectual/developmental disabilities who receive government benefits, it’s even more important to understand how to invest in the future while ensuring eligibility for vital services and benefits.

 The information in this overview answers the most commonly asked questions about the Trust program.
-If there is a particular question you have that’s not addressed, feel free to contact us.
+If there is a particular question you have that’s not addressed, please contact us.

 About the DD Endowment Trust Fund